jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 }
 ```

-With a simple and straight forward line of code our component gets smarter.
+Since we know the nature of our component we selectively choose in which situation we want it to be rendered again.

 ### Be quick